- About Us

 With a degree in education from Presentation College in Aberdeen, S.D., Sister Patricia’s first teaching job was at Cathedral school in Bismarck, N.D.
 It was here that she met the Benedictine sisters.
 Most notably, she found a mentor in the teacher across the hall, Sister Michael Kaliher, a member of Annunciation Monastery.
 “She taught me a lot and we had so much fun together,” she recalls.

 Sister Patricia always thought she’d marry and have children.
 She had been in a serious relationship with a young man but often wondered if God was calling her to a different vocation than marriage.
 One day Sister Patricia came across the diocesan paper, “The Dakota Catholic Action.”
 It was an issue devoted to vocations.
 One story inspired her to keep reading it over and over.
 “It was about a woman who was searching for her place in life.
 It resonated with me so I asked Sister Michael what I should do next,” says Sister Patricia.
 She inquired at Annunciation Monastery and was soon on her way to become a sister.

 God and teaching are the great loves of Sister Patricia’s life.
 She taught at St. Mary’s grade school, Bismarck, Christ the King school, Mandan, for 12 years, and again at St. Mary’s as director of religious education for 23 years.
 Sister Patricia feels children bring a wonderful dimension to her life.
 “I just love little kids; they are visionary, creative and eager to learn.
 I learn a lot from them.”

 Sister Patricia encounters God through the richness of communal and personal prayer.
-As she reflects on the past 50 years, she explains, “To live with others who seek God and support one another on the journey to God, is a blessing.
+As she reflects on the past, she explains, “To live with others who seek God and support one another on the journey to God, is a blessing.
 We love one another, we have fun, and we live the Gospel values.
 Each day is a new beginning to grow in God’s love.”